 Step 6:

-In order to get the most out of our tomato plants, we should consider moving our strongest seedlings from a pot into a separate container.
-Completely remove the seedlings for the week.
+In order to get the most out of our tomato plants, we should consider moving our strongest seedlings from one pot into a separate container.
+Remove the week’s seedlings completely.

 Step 7: